maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 3. Positioning of This Paper

-**This paper is a paper in the philosophy of science.** Its goal is to provide an information-theoretic explanation of "unidentifiability."
+**This paper is a paper in the philosophy of science, proposing the information projection framework.** Its goal is to provide an information-theoretic explanation of "unidentifiability."
 This explanation is conceptual, not operational.

 ### 4. Relation to Existing Literature